SolaceProducts/terraform-provider-solacebroker/docs/guides/provider.md

 ## Importing Resources

 When [importing resources to Terraform](https://developer.hashicorp.com/terraform/language/import#syntax) an `id` is required.
-Note that this `id` is not the same as the internal `id` attribute of resources.

-The `id` to be used shall be constructed as a path from the highest parent object down to the resource.
+This `id` shall be constructed as a path from the highest parent object down to the resource.

 For example, when importing a `solacebroker_msg_vpn_queue_subscription`, the parent relationship is `msg_vpn` > `msg_vpn_queue` > `msg_vpn_queue_subscription`.
 To construct the `id`, concatenate the identifications of parents and the particular resource identification, separated by `/` (slash).
 Also note that elements containing `/` must be URL-encoded.